 - The content of the curriculum. - Our ethos, which promotes a positive, supportive and secure environment and gives children a sense of being valued. - Our behaviour policies, which are aimed at supporting vulnerable pupils in the schools. - Ensuring that children know that some behaviour is unacceptable but that they are valued and not to be blamed for any abuse that they may have suffered. - Liaising with other agencies that support children, such as Social Services, Child and Adult Mental Health Services (CAMHS), Education Welfare Service and Educational Psychology Service. - Ensuring that when a child leaves our schools, if they are subject to a Child Protection Plan, their information is transferred to the new school immediately and that the child's social worker is informed.

 The designated safeguarding leads (DSLs) are:

-Rob Whitehead, Head of School (Lead, SPS) Jayne Taylor, Head of School (Lead, HWNS) Sally Stoker, Executive Headteacher (Deputy Lead, SPS & HWNS) Jenny Oates, SENCO, Assistant Headteacher (Deputy Lead, SPS)
+Rob Whitehead, Headteacher (Lead, SPS)

+Jayne Taylor, Headteacher (Lead, HWNS)

+Tracey Liddle, SENCO, Assistant Headteacher (Deputy Lead, SPS)

+Rachel James (Deputy Lead, HWNS)